wejdell/Havtorn/Havtorn/SetupReadMe.txt

 - BuildProject.bat
 Builds an executable of Havtorn.
 Found inside Havtorn/Bin/ called Launcher.exe.
-NOTE: currently only setup to build the Havtorn Editor.
+NOTE: only builds the Havtorn Editor.